Boy

 A boy is a young male human.
 The term is commonly used for a child or an adolescent.
-When a male human reaches adulthood, he is usually described as a man.
+When a male human reaches adulthood, they are usually described as a man.

 Definition, etymology, and use

 According to the Merriam-Webster Dictionary, a boy is "a male child from birth to adulthood".

 The word "boy" comes from Middle English boi, boye ("boy, servant"), related to other Germanic words for boy, namely East Frisian boi ("boy, young man") and West Frisian boai ("boy").
 Although the exact etymology is obscure, the English and Frisian forms probably derive from an earlier Anglo-Frisian *bō-ja ("little brother"), a diminutive of the Germanic root *bō- ("brother, male relation"), from Proto-Indo-European *bhā-, *bhāt- ("father, brother").
 The root is also found in Norwegian dialectal boa ("brother"), and, through a reduplicated variant *bō-bō-, in Old Norse bófi, Dutch boef "(criminal) knave, rogue", German Bube ("knave, rogue, boy").
 Furthermore, the word may be related to Bōia, an Anglo-Saxon personal name.